1gravity/Kotlin-Bloc/website/docs/architecture/architecture.md

   - use a global state container like Redux
   - others...

-The **View** is obviously an important component too but technically not part of the framework itself (although there are [extensions](../extensions/README.md) that support/simplify the implementation for different target platforms).
+The **View** is obviously an important component too but technically not part of the framework itself (although there are [extensions](../extensions/overview.md) that support/simplify the implementation for different target platforms).

 :::tip
-Reducers in `Kotlin BLoC` return a `Proposal` instead of `State`.
+Reducers in `Kotlin Bloc` return a `Proposal` instead of `State`.
 While in many cases they have the same type, thanks to `Proposals`:
 - a `BlocState]` has the "power" to enforce domain specific rules like address validation or enrichment
 - it's easy to connect a Redux store to a `Bloc` (as its `BlocState`), in which case `Proposals` become Redux actions (see [Redux](./extensions/redux/redux_motivation))
 - use `Blocs` as `BlocsState` (see [Bloc isA BlocState](./blocstate/bloc_state.md#bloc-isa-blocstate))